wengmister/franka_joystick_teleop/README.md

 - Modify the UDP command format
 - Add new button/axis mappings
 - Extend the Franka controller to handle new commands

-## Safety Notes

-⚠️ **Important Safety Considerations**:
-- Always have the external activation device ready
-- Test in a safe environment first
-- Be aware of the robot's workspace limits
-- Emergency stop button (B) should always be easily accessible
-- Start with slow movements and increase speed gradually

 ## Network Protocol